ghoomfrog/silili/README.md

 **In Min Si:**

-- *ti* is a fist with a side-pointing index.
+- *ti* is a backward fist with a side-pointing index.
-- *taj* is a fist with a side-pointing index and an open thumb.
+- *taj* is a backward fist with a side-pointing index and an open thumb.

 ## Nature